-The F2424 has 16K words (16-bit) of program memory stored in the CPU Flash memory area.
 Each ladder logic element (contacts or coils) takes up 1 word of memory.
 A TBASIC statement or function takes up half a word to four or five words, depending on the number of parameters the statement or function has.

 The program memory can be erased and reprogrammed more than one hundred thousand times, which is a limit that you are unlikely to ever reach.
-However, unlike on the T100M+ PLCs, the program memory of the F2424 is not stored in an easily removable IC, so it is not possible to upgrade your customer's PLC program by swapping out a single IC (like the M2017P or M2018P on a T100M+ PLC).
+However, unlike on the T100M+ PLCs, the program memory of the FMD88-10 is not stored in an easily removable IC, so it is not possible to upgrade your customer's PLC program by swapping out a single IC (such as the M2017P or M2018P on a T100M+ PLC).

-1.7.2 Non Volatile FRAM Memory
+1.7.2 Non-Volatile Data Storage

 Users of the M-Series PLCs (T100MD+ and T100MX+ PLCs) may be familiar with the PLCs' EEPROM memory as well as some of its limitations.
+The basic FMD88-10 PLC does not have any built-in EEPROM on board.
+An optional FRAM-RTC module can be added to the FMD88-10 to provide up to 11K words of non-volatile, high-speed ferromagnetic memory that behave just like EEPROM to the PLC.